datalad/datalad-installer/README.rst

 permissions.
 It must be specified either via the ``GITHUB_TOKEN`` environment variable or as the value of the ``hub.oauthtoken`` Git config option.

+Options
+'''''''

+--install-dir DIR               Directory in which to unpack the ``*.deb``
+                                package instead of installing it system-wide
+                                (Linux only)

 ``datalad/packages``
 ~~~~~~~~~~~~~~~~~~~~~